-We believe that an assessment of the risk factors commonly referred to as Environmental, Social and Governance (ESG) in our fundamental research process is necessary for a complete understanding of the risk and return opportunities of our corporate debt investments.
+We believe that an assessment of the risk factors commonly referred to as Environmental, Social and Governance (ESG) incorporated as part of our fundamental research process is necessary for a complete understanding of the risk and return opportunities of our corporate debt investments.

 Our commitment to responsible investing led us to become a signatory to the Principles of Responsible Investment (PRI) in 2010.

-In addition to the broad process described above, we have developed dedicated ESG credit strategies that target attractive investment returns and positive impact by investing in companies we think best manage their economic, social and environmental performance.
+In addition to this broader, firm-wide process, we have developed dedicated ESG credit strategies that target attractive investment returns and positive impact by investing in companies we think best manage their economic, social and environmental performance.

 We have extensive experience investing in debt issued by companies that, upon research, meet our stringent criteria for offering compelling financial risk/reward characteristics, but which are also focused on having robust ESG principles.